 Challenges.
 There may be moments when you and another player’s efforts are directly opposed to one another.
 As mentioned in the opposition section, this is referred to as an Active Opposition.
 This could occur when both parties are trying to do the same thing and only one can succeed, such as attempting to snatch up a Dragon Ball that lies on the ground between them.
 Active Opposition also applies if you are trying to prevent each other from achieving a goal – for example, if you are walking upstairs and another player is trying to hold you back.
 These types of results are determined by a special form of Ability Check called challenges.

 Both players in a challenge make Ability Checks appropriate to their efforts, applying bonuses and penalties.
 However, instead of comparing your Dice Score to a TN, you compare the score to the results of the challenging player.
 The player with the highest score wins the challenge, either succeeding at the action or thwarting the other player’s action.
 In the result of a tie, the situation might remain the same as before.
 Typically, defenders will win ties, but in some challenges, such as snatching a Dragon Ball off the ground, a tie could result in neither player grabbing it.

 Encompassing Skills.
 Encompassing Skills apply to more than one specific area of expertise.
 For example, you might have the Skill Knowledge: Nature, the general understanding of woodland creatures and plants.
 Or, you might have the skill Knowledge: History, the information about past events or people.
 Both examples are the Knowledge Skill, however, each one is distinct.

-Encompassing Skill is a general term used with any type of Skill that you can gain Proficiencies with more than once for different things.
-A character might have the skill Knowledge three times, one for each different field of information.
-Encompassing Skills can be taken as many times as a player wants, and ARC allows. for different fields of expertise.
+Encompassing Skill is a general term used with any type of Skill that you can gain Ranks with more than once for different things.
+A character might have the Skill Knowledge three times, one for each different field of information.
+Encompassing Skills can be taken as many times as a player wants, and ARC allows, for different fields of expertise.